-Here is a list of the spellings for the 2nd half of the Spring term.
-Please click on the button to download a spare copy for your child.
+Here is a list of the spellings for the 2nd half of the Summer term.
+Please click on the button to download a copy for your child.

 The children have absolutely loved our topic on the Stone Age and have really bowled me over with their enthusiasm!
 They have produced some wonderful work, both at school and at home and they have enjoyed sharing what they have researched or made with the rest of the class throughout the topic.

 The children had a great time at our Christmas party this year.
 They played lots of games and enjoyed dancing, before tucking into party food and taking selfies!

 The children loved investigating the power of magnets and different forces in Science.
 They worked in pairs to design and make their own magnetic games and thought of rules needed to play these.
 They proudly demonstarted their games to the class before taking turns to play each others and report back.